neuronaut73/NiWr_Library_Repo/Readme.txt

 #     - Status (borrowed or available)
 # -> 4 keys: title, author, publication year, status

-# Approach for 1 and 2: Nested Dictionary
+# Approach for 1 and 2: Using pandas DataFrame

 # 3. The program should have a menu-driven interface with these options:
 # === Library Manager ===